JohnSmithDr/simple-string-builder/readme.md

-# simple-string-builder
+# string-writer

-Simple string builder for ES2015 and nodejs.
+Simple string writer for both browser javascript and nodejs.